marco262/my_wiki/data/curse_of_strahd/gm_notes/planning-a-wedding.md

 # The Courtship

-*These following sections should be moved to another page.
-Saving here as basic notes.*

 Ireena will insist they Do Things Properly, and go through a whole Courtship with Strahd.
 Play along with this, encourage the PCs to get involved with planning.
 Use *Can You Feel The Love Tonight* or *Bella Noche* as background music at some point.

 Eventually, Strahd will propose to Ireena, who will give an apparently enthusiastic Yes!